 How To Identify an Ideal Cross-promotional Partner

 Cross-promos are a great way to tap into new audiences, especially if the host of your partner show is reading the ad themselves.
 Studies have shown that host-read ads lead to higher conversion than pre-produced or producer-read ads.
+Don’t forget, you can learn about guest pitching from our experts.

 A good cross-promo partnership is mutually beneficial to both parties.
 So how do you find the right partner?

-Find the right size
+Find the Right Show

 Since cross-promos don’t involve a monetary exchange between shows, the best way to ensure both parties are getting a fair trade is by swapping impressions.
 First, you’ll need to determine how many cross-promo impressions you can swap.
 One easy way to do this is by determining how many downloads your show gets in a month, and sticking to a number close to that.
-Then, when reaching out to shows, you can let potential partners know you’re looking to trade in that ballpark of impressions.
-If they prefer to trade more impressions than that – let’s say double – you can let them know you’re up for it, but that it’ll likely take two months to deliver.
-Or find a balance that works for both shows.

 You may already know some of the top shows in your genre.
 If not, it’s important to familiarize yourself with your peers.
 Take a look at shows that have a subject matter overlap with your own either by combing through the top charts of the genre, or searching for relevant keywords on podcast apps.
 From here, you may find a handful of shows that fit the bill.
 If you think your own listeners would like a show, it’s a good indicator that a cross-promo could be effective.